kenank98/SchoolManagement/README.md

 # SchoolManagement

 Web Application and API for the management of a school database.
-(Group Project, work in progress)
+(Group Project)

 ## Fork Instructions